The command-line utility dvisvgm is a tool for TEX/LaTEX

 It converts DVI,

-and single-page PDF files to the XML-based vector graphics format
+PDF files to the XML-based vector graphics format

 SVG.
 In contrast to bitmap graphics, vector

 graphics are arbitrarily scalable without loss of quality.

 All modern web browsers support a large amount of the current SVG standard 1.1.

 Furthermore, SVG files can also be displayed with the Java-based